 LNG is important as a transition fuel and a first step towards reducing carbon emissions in the maritime industry.
 It produces fewer greenhouse gases and other air pollutants compared to fuel oil.
 However, reducing methane slip is crucial for LNG to be a viable maritime fuel.

-Learn more - this article has the answer to frequently asked questions: How to be smarter about methane slip – right now.
+Learn more - this article has the answer to frequently asked questions: Seven helpful and unbiased facts to know about methane slip.

 Did you know?
 There are simple ways to reduce methane slip with little or no additional investment needed.